DorianCichoszewski/ITU-Test/README.md

 # ITU-Test
+To find best algorithm I've implemented Dijkstra (in given constrains it's the same as breadth first), A* and best first.
+After testing them using script privided in solution and unity profiler, the fastest one is best first search.
+Howether in some cases it doesn't return best path, so I'm decided on A* which isn't much slower.

+Task: \
 Unity version 2022.3.20f1.
 Please use only built-in Unity components.
 Use 3D Mode for this task.
 Create a simple pathfinding demo:
 - the map should consist of square tiles that are either traversable (1) or an obstacle (0) and create an orthogonally connected grid (i.e. each inner tile has 4 neighbours, edge tile has 3 neighbours and corner tile has 2 neighbours). you can move from each tile in one of 4 directions (N, S, E, W) unless you're on an edge of the map or there's an obstacle blocking your way. each move between neighbouring tiles has the same "cost" (1).